-49 CFR Part 383, 384, 390, 391 and 392 of the Federal Motor Carrier Safety Regulations and the Hazardous Materials (FMCSRs) Regulations (HMR) restricts the use of hand-held mobile telephones by drivers of commercial motor vehicles (CMVs); and implements new driver disqualification sanctions for drivers of CMVs who fail to comply with this Federal restriction: or who have multiple convictions for violating a State or local law or ordinance on motor vehicle traffic control that restricts the use of hand-held mobile telephones.
+49 CFR Part 383, 384, 390, 391 and 392 of the Federal Motor Carrier Safety Regulations Hazardous (FMCSRs) Materials and the Regulations (HMR) restricts the use of hand-held mobile telephones by drivers of commercial motor vehicles (CMVs); and implements new driver disgualification sanctions for drivers of CMVs who fail to comply with this Federal restriction; or who have multiple convictions for violating a State or local law or ordinance on motor vehicle traffic control that restricts the use of hand-held mobile telephones.
 Additionally, motor carriers are prohibited from requiring or allowing drivers of CMVs to use hand-held mobile telephones.